raviqqe/hamt/README.md

 is a data structure popular as an associative array (a.k.a. map or dictionary) or set.
-Its immutable variant is adopted widely by functional programming languages like Scala and Clojure to implement immutable but memory-efficient associative arrays.
+Its immutable variant is adopted widely by functional programming languages like Scala and Clojure to implement immutable and memory-efficient associative arrays and sets.

 ## Installation